code-qtzl/tenzi/README.md

 This is the Tenzies Project from [Scrimba](https://v2.scrimba.com/home).

-Taking it a step further and converting the game to use Typescript, and uusing Tailwind CSS Framework.
+Taking it a step further and converting the game to use Typescript, and use Tailwind.

 ## Features